 For additional support to LGBT caregivers

 LGBT Community Support: Caregiving for our Families and Friends online support group offered by FCA and facilitated by Openhouse

 FCA’s Family Care Navigator, for locating caregiving services and support throughout the United States

-This Fact Sheet was prepared by Family Caregiver Alliance, reviewed by Patricia Osage, Executive Director, Life ElderCare/Lavender Seniors of the East Bay in 2015, Openhouse in 2011 and funded by the City & County of San Francisco Department of Adult and Aging Services. © 2011, 2015 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance, and reviewed by Patricia Osage, Executive Director, Life ElderCare/Lavender Seniors of the East Bay in 2015, and by Openhouse in 2011. © 2011, 2015 Family Caregiver Alliance.
+All rights reserved.